desmos-labs/desmos/x/posts/spec/02-concepts.md

 The representation of a provided answer for a poll.

 ##### Text (Optional)
 The text of the answer.
-It is represented by a `string`.

 ##### Attachments (Optional)
 The [attachments](#attachment) of the answer.
 If not provided, a text answer has to be specified.